This Web Site is intended for use in the United Kingdom only

 Site design copyright: The Blackheath Choir 2012

 The choir is an independent mixed chorus of some 80 singers.
 Additional voices, particularly tenors and basses, are always welcome, though it may sometimes be necessary to limit the number in a particular voice part to maintain the overall balance.
-The members come from a wide variety of backgrounds, with ages ranging from 20s to 70s (see Meet the members page).
+The members come from a wide variety of backgrounds, with ages ranging from 20s to over 70. (see Meet the members page).

 Aims – the choir aims to achieve high vocal standards while maintaining a friendly and inclusive social atmosphere.